Islandora-Devops/isle-dc/README.md

 make local
 ```

-The former will create a starter site modeled off of <https://sandbox.islandora.ca>.
+This will create a starter site modeled off of <https://sandbox.islandora.ca>.

 If you already have a Drupal site but don't know how to export it, log into your
 server, navigate to the Drupal root, and run the following commands: